QubesOS/qubes-doc/developers/services/qrexec3.md

 after prompting, the action is denied.

-In the target VM, the `/etc/qubes-rpc/RPC_ACTION_NAME` must exist, containing the file name of the program that will be invoked.
+In the target VM, the `/etc/qubes-rpc/RPC_ACTION_NAME` must exist, containing the file name of the program that will be invoked, or being that program itself
+- in which case it must have executable permission set (`chmod +x`).

 In the src VM, one should invoke the client via: